 Because the cost and standard of living varies so greatly, there aren’t clear dollar figure amounts that each age group should aim to have saved for retirement.
 But there are suggested guidelines.

-It’s recommended that people save an amount equal to their annual salary by the time they reach age 30.
+• By age 30: It’s generally recommended that people save an amount equal to their annual salary by the time they reach age 30.
 That may not be a realistic goal for many people, but it can be a general guideline or goal to aspire to.

 One way to achieve this is to save 10-15% of one’s gross income starting in their 20s.
-Some employers will match retirement contributions if employees save a certain amount each month, so it’s a good idea to contribute at least that much to take advantage of that free money.
+Some employers will match retirement contributions if employees save a certain amount each month, so it’s a good idea to contribute at least that much to take advantage of what is essentially free money.